When you’re an HSP, sometimes “little things” are too much.

-But being an HSP isn’t a malfunction or a disorder.
-In fact, it’s a perfectly normal way to be.
-According to Dr. Dr. Elaine Aron, author of The Highly Sensitive Person, about 15-20 percent of the population are highly sensitive.
-That’s too many people for high sensitivity to be considered a disorder, but it’s also too few people for the trait to get the understanding and recognition it deserves.
+Although it comes with challenges, being an HSP isn’t a malfunction or disorder.
+In fact, it’s perfectly normal and healthy — and in some cases, advantageous.
+According to Dr. Elaine Aron, author of The Highly Sensitive Person, about 15-20 percent of the population are highly sensitive.
+Meaning, there are too many of us for high sensitivity to be considered “wrong”!

 Are you a highly sensitive person?
-If so, you can probably relate to these 13 problems.
+If so, you will relate on some level to these 13 problems.

 Highly Sensitive Person Problems

-Concerts, movie theaters, or even your neighbor’s late-night music can be loud.
-While no one likes having their ear drums blasted, for highly sensitive people, noise can feel like a full-on assault on their senses.
-The problem is made worse when you have no way to control the volume — and when other people don’t seem bothered by it at all, making you feel like the “difficult” one.
+Concerts, movie theaters, and even the music in your own headphones can be loud.
+While no one likes having their ear drums blasted, for highly sensitive people, loud noises can feel like a full-on assault on their senses.
+The problem is made worse when you have no way to control the volume — and when other people don’t seem bothered by it at all, you feel like the “difficult” one.

 2. Little sleep = hell

-Whether it’s being bombarded with noise and stimulation or just having a busy day at work, life can be exhausting for highly sensitive people.
-It’s not unusual for them to feel quite tired and mentally fatigued at the end of the day, and they may even need more sleep than others.
-When they don’t get that sleep, they miss their opportunity to rest and reset their senses.
-For the HSP, running on little sleep can feel like the very definition of hell — every little irritation is ratcheted up exponentially.
+HSP or not, life can be tiring, and we all feel worn out from time to time.
+However, due to their depth of processing, HSPs may need more sleep than others.
+When they don’t get that sleep, they miss an important opportunity to rest and reset their ramped-up senses.
+For the HSP, running on little shut-eye can feel like the very definition of hell — every minor irritation and inconvenience is ratcheted up exponentially.

-Is your significant other stressed?
-Suddenly you’re feeling stressed, too.
-Is your best friend or child sad?
+Is your spouse stressed?
+Suddenly you feel stressed, too.
+Is your best friend sad?
 You feel sad, too — even though your day was going fine.
 Many highly sensitive people absorb the emotions of others.
-Rather than just sensing what someone else is feeling, they actually start feeling it themselves.
-And what’s more emotionally exhausting than carrying the burden of your own feelings, plus those of someone else?
+Rather than just sensing what someone is feeling, they actually feel it themselves.
+And what’s more emotionally exhausting than carrying your own feelings, plus those of others?

 4. Having a strong, unexplainable reaction to both violence and beauty

 No one loves violence and cruelty, but HSPs absolutely abhor it.
-Watching a very scary or gory movie may make them feel sick.
-Similarly, they may not be able to watch, read, or listen to shows, books, or podcasts about certain triggering topics (like animal cruelty or other similar brutal acts).
+Watching a scary or gory movie may make them feel physically sick.
+Similarly, they may not be able to watch or read shows or books about certain triggering topics (like animal cruelty or other similar brutal acts).

 But the opposite is true as well.
-HSPs often have very strong positive reactions to thoughtful or inspiring movies, books, music, or art.
-It may move them to tears or simply leave them thinking about it for days.
-If you’re an HSP, you wonder why other people don’t react to beauty and emotion like you do.
-You often want to talk about your thoughts and reactions, but you don’t, because you know others won’t see it the same way you do — and this feels isolating.
+HSPs often have very strong positive reactions to art.
+It may move them to tears and leave them thinking about the work for days.
+If you’re an HSP, you may wonder why other people don’t react to art and beauty like you do.
+You may want to talk about your reactions, but you don’t, because you know others won’t see it the same way you do — and this feels isolating.

 5. Overanalyzing every little word and gesture

 Highly sensitive people notice little things that others miss.
 A lot of little things, especially when it comes to other people.
 They notice when someone’s tone of voice doesn’t match their words.
-They notice when someone won’t meet their eyes when answering their question.
-And they often find themselves launching into an agonizing over-analysis after the interaction, especially if they suspect the other person wasn’t being honest or is upset with them.
+They notice when someone won’t meet their eyes when answering a question.
+And they may find themselves agonizing over the interaction afterward, especially if they suspect the other person wasn’t being completely honest, or worse, is upset with them.

 6. Not socializing the way most people do

-For many people, going to a bar or party, or simply hanging out with a large group of people, is just what you do for fun.
-But for highly sensitive people, spending a prolonged amount of time in a noisy, crowded environment can simply be too much.
-Especially in your college years or twenties, this can severely limit your options for socializing — and make you feel like the odd one out.
+For many people, going to a bar, party, or hanging out with a large group of people is just what you do for fun.
+But for HSPs, spending a prolonged period of time in a noisy, crowded environment can simply be too much.
+Especially in your younger years, this can severely limit your options for socializing — and make you feel like the odd one out.

 7. You can’t easily brush things off

-When someone makes a disturbing or violent joke, and everyone else laughs, but you can’t.
-Even though it’s “just a joke,” you have a hard time brushing it off.
+Someone makes a disturbing or crude joke, and everyone laughs but you.
+Even though it’s “just a joke,” you may have a hard time brushing it off.
 For HSPs, injustice and cruelty are no laughing matters.

 8. Vacations can be anything but relaxing

-When your vacation is supposed to be fun and relaxing, but little things, like sleeping in a different bed and being in a new environment, make you wish you were back home.
+Vacations are supposed to be relaxing, right?
+For many people, they are, but for HSPs, sometimes “little” things — like sleeping in a different bed and navigating a new environment — make them wish they were home.

 9. Getting really hangry